sharkbound/PythonTwitchBotFramework/README.md

 * fill in `address`, `username`, `password`, and `database`
 * install the mysql library (if needed) `pip install --upgrade --user mysql-connector-python`
 * rerun the bot

+# Command Whitelist
+Command whitelist is a optional feature that only allows certain commands to be used (specified in the config)

+it is disabled by default, but can be enabled by setting `use_command_whitelist` to `true` in `configs/config.json`

+Command Whitelist limits what commands are enabled / usable on the bot

+if a command that is not whitelisted is ran, it will tell the command caller that it is not whitelisted if `send_message_on_command_whitelist_deny` is set to `true`, otherwise it will silently NOT RUN the command

+whitelisted commands can be edited with the `command_whitelist` json-array in `configs/config.json`

+to edit the command whitelist, you can add or remove elements from the `command_whitelist` json-array, do not include the command's prefix, AKA `!command` becomes `command` in `command_whitelist`

+### To reload the whitelist, restart the bot, or do `!reloadcmdwhitelist` in your the twitch chat (requires having `manage_commands` permission)